 This class is intended for any who want to take it, are ready and willing to put some time and thought into the course, and have had a solid grounding in both Differential and Integral Calculus.

-Because Calculus 2 at Wheaton includes much of Chapters 12 and 13 (and a quick run through of some of Chapter 10), taking this class without having taken Calc 2 here at Wheaton will be difficult (although not impossible) - talk to me if you are considering it.
+However, if you did not take Calculus 2 at Wheaton, please come talk to me right away: because Calculus 2 at Wheaton includes much of Chapters 12 and 13 (and some of Chapter 10), taking this class without having taken Calc 2 here at Wheaton will require some extra effort (but is doable).